 Those questions matter because they shape how people understand the world.

-Francisco Gil-White, a scholar I have quoted before, argues that much of what people think is true comes from the media.
+Francisco Gil-White, a scholar I quoted in a previous post (07/05/2024), argues that much of what people think is true comes from the media.
 I think he is right.
-If what you are being shown is distorted, your judgment will be distorted too.
+If what you are being shown by formerly trusted news sources, such as the CBC, is distorted, your perception will be distorted too.

 History gives us a terrible example of this.
-Nazi Germany did not rely only on violence.
-It relied on propaganda, repeated so often and so forcefully that lies came to feel like common sense.
+Nazi Germany did not rely only on violence, It relied also on a well oiled propaganda ministry of newspapers, radio and film.
+When propaganda is repeated so often and so forcefully, lies can come to feel like common sense.

-Der Stürmer, one of the Nazi papers, portrayed Jews as greedy, corrupt, and dangerous.
+Der Stürmer, one of the Nazi newspapers, portrayed Jews as greedy, corrupt, and dangerous.
 It was Hitler’s favourite paper.
 It did not merely reflect hatred.
 It fed it, organized it, and gave it legitimacy.
-Its editor, Julius Streicher, was later convicted at Nuremberg for crimes against humanity, and rightly so.
+Its editor, Julius Streicher, was later convicted at Nuremberg for crimes against humanity and hanged, rightly so.
 Words matter.
 Repeated lies are never “just words.”
 As Proverbs 18:21 notes, “Life and death are in the power of the tongue.”

 That truth feels painfully relevant now.

-What shocked me after October 7 was how quickly people began minimizing it.
+What shocked me after October 7 was how quickly people began minimizing the horrendous Hamas attack on peaceful men, women, and children in their homes.
 Before the dead were even buried, and before anyone fully knew what had happened to the hostages, some were already explaining it away.
-In other places, people openly celebrated.
+Elsewhere, people openly celebrated.
 And in some circles, the massacre was discussed in such detached terms that its human horror seemed to disappear.
-To them, Jewish life had no inherent value.
+To them, Jewish life seemed to have no inherent value.
 Quite the opposite.

 I do not think I will ever get over that.

 I saw this developing on social media, in public demonstrations, and often in mainstream reporting too.
 Hostage posters were torn down.
-Jewish students were made to feel unsafe.
-Rallies erupted in cities around the world, often with little concern for what Israeli families had just endured.
+Jewish students on university campuses were made to feel unsafe.
+Rallies erupted in cities around the world, with no concern for what Israeli families had just endured.
 In some cases, slogans crossed the line from political protest into open hatred and violence.
-In others, the hatred was less obvious, but it was there all the same.
+Schools and synagogues in Montreal and Toronto were also attacked.

-This reality is central to my experience: not only have I witnessed war while living in Israel, but I have also confronted the unsettling realization that truth itself can be shaped, bent, or lost in times of crisis beyond Israel.
-That realization lies at the heart of what these last two years have meant for me.
+This reality is central to my experience: not only have I witnessed war while living in Israel, but I have also confronted the unsettling realization that truth itself can be shaped, bent, or lost in times of crisis.
+That realization lies at the heart of what these last two years have meant to me.

 Solidarity with Israel: What Broke and What Held